stovereadywood/stovereadywood.github.io/suppliers.md

 seasoned, 20% or drier firewood that you are providing, as a Stove Ready Wood supplier.

-You may find the leaflet useful even when you are not legeally required to provide the advice, and similar regulations are being discussed in Scotland, Wales, and Northern Ireland.
+You may find the leaflet useful even when you are not legally required to provide the advice, and similar regulations are being discussed in Scotland, Wales, and Northern Ireland.